nikosubra/emptybucket-portable/README.md

    - Scans versions and delete markers, skipping previously processed ones

 4. **Batch Deletion**
+   - Deletes in parallel using a producer–consumer model
-   - Deletes in batches of 200 objects with 4 concurrent workers
+   - Number of workers and batch size are configurable
    - Retries deletions up to 3 times on error
+   - Adaptive throttling slows down on repeated failures

 5. **Progress Tracking**
    - Displays a live progress bar and estimated completion time
+   - Logs are flushed immediately for real-time visibility

 6. **State Saving**
    - Saves successfully deleted objects to `state.json`